About Us | Leadership

 Lawrence E. Dickinson, III

-Ed joined LMI in 1993 as the Chief Financial Officer, and in November 2013 he was appointed to President of Valent Aerostructures, a subsidiary of LMI Aerospace.
+Ed joined LMI in 1993 as the Chief Financial Officer, and in January 2015 he was appointed to President of Corporate Development and Strategy.

 Prior to joining LMI, Ed spent nine years at LaBarge, Inc. first at Assistant Controller and Financial Analyst and then as Controller.
 Previously, he was a Cost Accountant and Credit Analyst at the Monsanto Company and a Staff Accountant for Waller & Crook, CPA in Alabama.